MaximilianHeiden/idai-cookie-notice/README.md

 ## Usage

-Include `idai-cooke-notice.js` in your HTML and call
+Just include `idai-cooke-notice.js` in your HTML.

-    IDaiCookieNotice.init();

-on your main page.
-The URL to the privacy policy may be given as an argument to `init()`.

 ## Styling